GoalProfit/gp-docs/documentation/admin_guide/admin/template.md

 data sources for a stream.
 The platform always preserves in its original form all the data that enters it.
 The data format can be anything as long as it can be converted to a column type.

+The physical representation of a stream is a set of content addressable flat chunks by default stored in the data/objects folder and mapped to the system memory.
+Each chunk holds up to 65,536 rows.
+Chunk layout can be columnar or row-oriented depending on the stream settings.
+Besides actual data, each chunk holds indexes for indexed columns.
+Each chunk represents an atomic job in the map-reduce pipeline.

 When setting up streams, apache storm terminology is used.